 In case registration is granted, the applicant can download the Registration Certificate from the GST common portal.

 Is Your Business Ready For GST?

-If you are running your business in India, it’s important for your to become GST compliant.
+If you are running your business in India, it’s important for you to become GST compliant.
 At ProfitBooks, our aim is to simplify GST for business owners.
 That’s why we’ve built a super simple accounting software to create GST compliant invoices, record expenses, track inventory, and finally automatically prepare GST-ready tax returns.